khoitnm/practice-spring-arangodb/pro-01-simple-entity/README.md

 # Introduction
-In this example, we will create a simple sample relationship one-to-many (a City has many Persons), and there's no additional properties of that relationship.
+In this example, we will create a simple sample relationship one-to-many (a City has many Persons) , and there's no additional properties of that relationship, hence we don't need any `Edge` collection.

 # Design Note
 ## a User live in a City